-It was an easy transition, because clients liked the short easy name and customers can actually assume what we are now without conflict.
+It was an easy transition because clients liked the short easy name and customers can actually assume what we are now without conflict.
 If you are planning to make a switch, ask close friends and business acquaintances what they think and do the research before jumping into the water headfirst with a name.
 I would also take the time to research Trademarks, and copyrights and see if there are any search engine traces of the name.

 Amber Hinds, Creative Director at Road Warrior Creative

-On January 1, 2016, I rebranded my marketing agency, then Au Coeur Design, as Road Warrior Creative, with a new name, logo, social media handles, updated services, pricing and more.
-In June of 2015, my husband/business partner and I realized that we wanted to take our marketing business in a different direction, and the in order to do so, we needed to clearly differentiate the new business from the old.
+On January 1, 2016, I rebranded my marketing agency, then Au Coeur Design, as Road Warrior Creative, with a new name, logo, social media handles, updated services, pricing, and more.
+In June of 2015, my husband/business partner and I realized that we wanted to take our marketing business in a different direction, and in order to do so, we needed to clearly differentiate the new business from the old.
 Renaming and rebranding was a significant part of that differentiation for a variety of reasons: (1) the original name was very tied to me as an individual and not our business as a whole; (2) our old business name included French which was unpronounceable and unspellable to just about everyone we met here in the U.S.; (3) The colors and icon for the business were very feminine and did not have the timeless, gender-neutral look that one would expect of a larger business — and we were aiming to grow.

-We worked on our rebrand over 6 months, particularly focusing on identifying our target demographic and creating a purpose statement that clearly represented the why of our business.
+We worked on our rebrand for over 6 months, particularly focusing on identifying our target demographic and creating a purpose statement that clearly represented the why of our business.
 Since rebranding, our revenue has more than quadrupled and we have taken on increasingly bigger and better projects and clients.
 Rebranding was the best thing we have done for our business growth and image.